Siempre Aprendiendo

 Register a ticket to join our Community Gardening Workshop here!

-Volunteer opportunities to help support this project please are at this sign up link.
-There will be community painting days, general support, and gardening days.
+There are many 2-hour shifts available to help with painting days, general project support, and garden plantings.
 No art experience is required.
 All supplies and materials are provided.
 Registration is required.

-Come meet the artist and help paint and hang the backdrop for this mural installation!
+These are fun days open to the community where you can support the project, meet the artist, and help paint and hang this mural installation!

 https://www.signupgenius.com/go/10C0948AEAE23A6FCC70-55342798-volunteer#/